 Using the WalletHub Car Insurance Quote Generator, you can calculate your average price of comprehensive car insurance.
 The price will largely be determined by how much your car is worth and the deductible you select.
 Unless you have a terrible driving record, you will probably save a couple hundred dollars per year by not purchasing comprehensive coverage.

 2. How much money is at risk?

-The highest amount at risk would be in the worst case — i.e. if your car is totaled, then you will need to replace it.
-You need to analyze the risk in terms of how much stress and financial disruption the worst-case scenario is going to cause you.
-By “financial disruption,” we are referring to “calculating” what portion of your retirement fund, emergency fund, or college savings would get wiped out.
+The highest amount at risk would be in the worst case, i.e. if your car is absolutely destroyed, then you will need to replace it.
+You need to analyze the risk in terms of how much stress and financial disruption is the worst case scenario going to cause you.
+By financial disruption we refer to calculating, what portion of your retirement fund, emergency fund or college savings would get wiped out.

 3. What are the odds I will have to pay to repair or replace my car?